uwgraphics/VEP-corpora/README.md

 For more information about VEP, its tools, and its corpora, visit the Visualizing English Print [(site)](http://vep.cs.wisc.edu).

+## Some Updates

+(summer 2021)

+Have 1 ngrams file for all drama, the metadata builder can pull the correct rows when needed.

 #####Contact
 Please contact Deidre Stuffer \(stuffer@wisc.edu\) with any comments, questions, or concerns.